Has your home undergone foundation repair lately?

 Here are some of the top cosmetic repairs you may have to tackler after foundation repair:

-- Replacing some tiles or boards on your flooring
+- Replacing some tiles or floor coverings, such as hardwood.

-- Removing soil that is too close to the siding
+- Removing soil that is too close to the brick line.

 Are you looking for an experienced team of foundation repair experts in the Dallas-Fort Worth area?
 Get in touch with Granite Foundation Repair today and we’ll explain the services we can provide to ensure your home’s foundation is rock solid for years to come.